Home Upgrades Worth Every Penny: Smart Buys for Every Room

 Adding one bold piece to a neutral, soothing color palette is a budget-friendly way to update a bathroom.
 Here, a bright blue vanity serves as a colorful, interesting focal point in this neutral bathroom.

 Bathroom: Spa Bath Amenities

-Whether it's a sage green wall hue or sleek modern pieces, you'll recoup time and money you spend on a spa-inspired bathroom every morning as you prepare for the day.
-Design by Erica Islas
+Whether it's a sleek, modern marble shower or a simple wall color update in a soothing hue, you'll recoup time and money you spend on a spa-inspired bathroom every morning as you prepare for the day.

 The quickest route to a refreshed bathroom is a freshly-cut bouquet.
 Fill a vase or jar with flowers, evergreens or berries from your yard for an instant (and free) update.
 Or, splurge on a weekly supermarket bouquet and divide the flowers among your most-used rooms.

 Unless you opt for a floor-to-ceiling headboard, it's important to add a dramatic art piece above the bed, like this one-of-a-kind salvaged wood piece created by designer Brian Patrick Flynn.

 Bedroom: Dramatic Lighting

 The bedroom is the perfect place to go big with lighting.
 Add a chandelier like designer Lindsay Puma did here, or go for a more modern look with a simple pendant.
 And don't forget the dimmer!

 Living Room: Fresh Patterned Pillows

 New throw pillow are an affordable and easy way to refresh your living room look.
 Mix on-trend patterns, like polka dots and florals, to get the most visual bang for your buck.
 Image courtesy of Naomi Stein